csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 * **John: Tester and unittest assistant**
   * *Responsibilities:*
     * Writing unittests and making sure the unittests works for people who have already written it
-    * Debugging if unittest does not work and refactor codes
+    * Debugging if unittest does not work
   * *Strengths:*
     * Able write in python, SQL, javascript, html/css.
     * Likes to test and debug code - (good ability to pay attention to details).